Committee on the Scottish Government Handling of Harassment Complaints: Final conclusions and aftermath

 The report from the committee was published on 23 March 2021 which concluded that there were both corporate and individual failings to blame.
 On the specific point on whether the committee (and thereby parliament) had been misled by Nicola Sturgeon the committee found a "fundamental contradiction" in her written evidence and concluded she had misled them, which was also a potential breach of the ministerial code.
 However, James Hamilton's independent report released the day before, had already cleared Nicola Sturgeon of breaching the ministerial code.
 One individual failing was that of Permanent Secretary Leslie Evans who they stated was instrumental in the collapse of the defence to the judicial review action by Salmond.

 They concluded that the major errors were a failure to identify crucial documents early and choosing an investigator who had previous contact with the women complainants.
 The report stated:

 The Committee is conscious that the Permanent Secretary's office was identified as coordinating the supply of information for the judicial review and that the Permanent Secretary was one of a few people who had been aware of the prior contact of the Investigating Officer.
 It must be questioned why the Permanent Secretary in her role and with her knowledge did not ensure that the relevant information was extracted and processed at a much earlier stage.
 This individual failing is as significant as the general corporate failing already described.

+Sturgeon survived a motion of no confidence brought against her by the former leader of the Scottish Conservatives Ruth Davidson on the same day as the report was published.
+The motion was lodged over the fact that a majority of the committee found Sturgeon had misled Parliament.
+Sturgeon comfortably survived the vote after only the Conservatives, Liberal Democrat MSP Mike Rumbles, and Reform UK MSP Michelle Ballantyne voted in favour of the motion.
+This was the first confidence motion to be lodged against a sitting First Minister.

 In April 2022 when discussing the Partygate scandal on Loose Women with Carol McGiffin, Nicola Sturgeon referred to the incident and stated an "independent inquiry found that I didn't mislead parliament", but had it found the opposite Ms Sturgeon stated that she would have resigned.